isomerpages/lta-ptcareers/index.md

   more about the industry, the roles and the career opportunities available.
 image: /images/behind every journey.png
 permalink: /
-notification: This microsite will be decommissioned from October 16 September 2025.
+notification: This website will be decommissioned from October 16 September 2025.
 For information on public transport careers, please visit our Public Transport Operator websites.
 Thank you for your interest in the public transport sector.